yuenfaytsang/vagrant/README.md

 The goal of this small project, is to ease the use of vagrant, by making your vagrant Project configurable via a single configuration file, without caring about the vagrant/ruby syntax inside a Vagrantfile.

 ## Features
-- Configure your Vagrant project via a configuration file
+- Configure your Vagrant project via a simple configuration file
-- Easy Multi VM environment setup by just declaring the amount of VM's needed
+- Simplify a Multi VM environment setup by just declaring the amount of VM's needed
+- Symplify the configuration of forwarded ports and shared folders
 - Ansible provisioning & automatically generated ansible inventory
 - Easy vagrant shell provisioning for each VM individually by creating a scripts directory sttructure

 ## Requirements